Eleven or 11 may refer to:

 Anchors can either be temporary or permanent.
 Permanent anchors are used in the creation of a mooring, and are rarely moved; a specialist service is normally needed to move or maintain them.
 Vessels carry one or more temporary anchors, which may be of different designs and weights.

-A sea anchor is a drag device, not in contact with the seabed, used to minimise drift of a vessel relative to the water.
+A sea anchor is a drag device, not in contact with the seabed, used to minimize drift of a vessel relative to the water.
 A drogue is a drag device used to slow or help steer a vessel running before a storm in a following or overtaking sea, or when crossing a bar in a breaking sea.

 A door is a hinged or otherwise movable barrier that allows ingress (entry) into and egress (exit) from an enclosure.
 The created opening in the wall is a doorway or portal.
 A door's essential and primary purpose is to provide security by controlling access to the doorway (portal).
 Conventionally, it is a panel that fits into the doorway of a building, room, or vehicle.
 Doors are generally made of a material suited to the door's task.
 They are commonly attached by hinges, but can move by other means, such as slides or counterbalancing.